 I am happy to host workshops, or advise on tournament or forecasting platform design.
 If you are looking for specific forecasts, you probably want to hire Samotsvety instead, which can be reached out at firstname.lastname@example.org.

-I deeply value getting hired for more hours, because each engagement has some overhead cost.
-Therefore, I am deeply discounting buying a larger number of hours.
+I value getting hired for more hours, because each engagement has some negotiation, preparation and administrative burden.
+Therefore, I am discounting buying a larger number of hours.

 |# of hours||Cost||Example|